Biology Course Offerings

 A lecture and laboratory course demonstrating the basic principles of gene structure, gene action and gene transmission as found in various organisms.
-Topics covered include DNA structure, replication, transcription and translation, recombinant DNA technology, bacterial genetics and genome structure.
-Laboratory exercises include DNA electrophoresis, PCR, bacterial transformation and inheritance in both Drosophila and plants.
-Prerequisite: “C” or better in BIOL 120, BIOL 121.
-Required for all biology majors.
+Topics covered include DNA structure, replication, transcription and translation, recombinant DNA technology, bacterial genetics, and genome structure.
+Laboratory exercises include DNA electrophoresis, PCR, bacterial transformation, and inheritance in both Drosophila and plants.
+Prerequisites: “C” or better in BIOL 120, BIOL 121.
+Required for all Biology majors.

 BIOL 250 Introductory Microbiology

-A lecture and laboratory course designed for students in the Bellin College nursing program dealing with the basics of microorganisms, including bacteria viruses and fungi.
-Topics covered include bacterial structure and function, metabolism, basic molecular biology and the essentials of the host/microbe interaction.
+A lecture and laboratory course designed for students in the BCON nursing program dealing with the basics of microorganisms, including bacteria, viruses and fungi.
+Topics covered include bacterial structure and function, metabolism, basic molecular biology, and the essentials of the host-microbe interaction.
 An emphasis is placed on aspects of microbiology important to the allied health professions.
 Laboratory work focuses on the culture, staining and identification of bacteria.
 Prerequisite: BIOL 115.
 Nursing students only.

 BIOL 310 Tropical Biology

 A lecture and laboratory course designed to provide a sound foundation in ecological concepts and biology of tropical ecosystems around the world.
-The ecosystems to be studied include tropical dry forests, cloud forests, savannas, mangroves and coral reefs, but special emphasis will be placed on tropical rain forests.
-Nutrient cycles, production, trophic interactions, plant-animal interactions, biodiversity and conservation biology are discussed.
+The ecosystems to be studied include tropical dry forests, cloud forests, savannas, mangroves, and coral reefs, but special emphasis will be placed on tropical rain forests.
+Nutrient cycles, production, trophic interactions, plant/animal interactions, biodiversity, and conservation biology are discussed.
 Prerequisite: BIOL 244 or instructor’s consent.
-Alternate years.

 BIOL 320 Human Anatomy and Histology

 A lecture and laboratory study of the gross anatomy and microscopic anatomy of the human body.
 The course uses a regional approach with emphasis on the upper limb, thorax, abdomen, pelvis, lower limb and brain.
 Students learn to identify muscles, nerves, vessels, organs and tissues of the human body.
 The laboratories involve cadaver dissections and light microscopy.
 One-third of the course includes information/laboratory work emphasizing human histology.
-Recommended for pre professional students interested in health-related professions and students interested in medical illustration.
-Prerequisites: “C” or better BIOL 220, BIOL 372 and instructor’s consent.
+Recommended for pre-professional students interested in health-related professions and students interested in medical illustration.
+Prerequisites: “B” or better in BIOL 220, BIOL 372 and instructor’s consent.
 Spring semester.

 BIOL 338 Limnology

 A lecture and laboratory course dealing with the physical, chemical and biological aspects of freshwater ecosystems and the interrelationships of organisms in these habitats.
 Field trips and laboratory experiences provide firsthand knowledge of aquatic organisms and their ecological significance.
 Prerequisite: BIOL 228.
-Fall semester, every other year.
+Fall semester.
+Alternate years.